SQL Mock Interview for Data Engineers

 Output comparison reveals subtle bugs

 Your query runs.
 It returns results.
 They look reasonable.
 But are they right?
-Without a grader, you'd never notice that your LEFT JOIN accidentally duplicated 3% of rows because of a many-to-many relationship.
-DataDriven's grader catches exactly these bugs and shows you what went wrong.
+Without an evaluator, you would never notice that your LEFT JOIN accidentally duplicated 3% of rows because of a many-to-many relationship.
+DataDriven's evaluator catches exactly these bugs and shows you what went wrong.

 Production-grade SQL is what companies use

 Most DE teams run production-grade SQL engines that support advanced features.
-Practicing on a toy SQL engine that doesn't support window frames or LATERAL joins means you're not practicing with the tools you'll use.
+Practicing on a toy SQL engine that does not support window frames or LATERAL joins means you are not practicing with the tools you will use.
 DataDriven runs a real database that supports advanced features like FILTER, GROUPING SETS, and recursive CTEs.

 Multiple correct approaches

 For most SQL problems, there are 3 to 5 valid solutions.
 A window function approach.
 A self-join approach.
 A CTE approach.
 A subquery approach.
 When your code actually runs and the output matches, any of these counts as correct.
-DataDriven's grader evaluates all valid approaches, unlike platforms that only accept one hardcoded solution pattern.
+DataDriven's evaluator handles all valid approaches, unlike platforms that only accept one hardcoded solution pattern.

 Flashcards test recognition.
 Interviews test production.